-El Museo offers customized virtual and onsite experiences led by highly trained Museum Educators for private groups, companies, tour operators, or organizers.
-Private tours of our exhibitions and collections are designed in response to group needs, and include a highly personalized, in-depth, and interactive experience.
-They can be customized to focus on specific themes, galleries or collection areas.
-We offer webinar style programs for group sizes larger than 35.
-Bilingual and Spanish Tours are available on request.
+El Museo offers customized virtual and onsite experiences led by highly trained Museum Educators for private groups, companies, tour operators, and organizers.
+These private tours of our exhibitions and collections are tailored to meet your group’s needs, providing a personalized, in-depth, and interactive experience.
+Tours can focus on specific themes, galleries, or collection areas.
+For groups larger than 35, we offer webinar-style programs.
+Bilingual and Spanish tours are available upon request.

 Scheduling Your Group

-To begin the booking process, please review our Onsite and Virtual offerings below and complete the corresponding Adult Group Visitor Request Form.
-Please be advised that there is limited program availability and completing a request form does not confirm your reservation.
-You will receive an automated email acknowledging receipt.
-An official confirmation email from El Museo will follow confirming your reservation based on availability.
+To start the booking process, please review our Onsite and Virtual offerings below and complete the corresponding Adult Group Visitor Request Form.
+Please note that program availability is limited, and submitting a request form does not confirm your reservation.
+You will receive an automated acknowledgment email, followed by an official confirmation based on availability.

 For more information about prices and guidelines, please see our Adult Group Visits FAQ & Guidelines.